-This definition is appropriate in those armed robbery cases where the alleged weapon is not inherently dangerous.
-See Committee Note to Instruction 14.02.
+This definition is appropriate in cases where the alleged weapon is not inherently dangerous.
 The definition is from People v.
-Skelton, 83 Ill.2d 58, 414 N.E.2d 455, 46 Ill.Dec.
-571 (1980).
+Skelton, 83 Ill.2d 58, 414 N.E.2d 455 (1980).
 Do not give this instruction when the alleged weapon is inherently dangerous.